iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

   for (let i = 0; i < numbers.length; i += 1) {
     // The logic for doubling numbers is inside the for loop
-    // Not really reusable unless you put it in a (you guessed it) function doubledNumbers.push(numbers[i] * 2)
+    // Not reusable unless you put it in a (you guessed it) function doubledNumbers.push(numbers[i] * 2)
   }